Faktorz/devops-python-ex/README.md

-# Flask Sample Application
+# DevOps Example Pipeline.

 This repository provides a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
-It is intended to be used to demonstrate deployment of Python web applications to OpenShift 3.
+It is intended to be used to demonstrate deployment of Python web applications to The Digital Garage via a CI/CD pipeline.

 ## Implementation Notes